How to Price Your Art

 The spreadsheets involved columns and rows of numbers to craft a budget and gain an understanding of how much would need to be invested at each stage of the process - from gathering supplies to building a website, and shipping materials.

 Examples of a successful art business:

 Station 16 ($1.8M/year)

-Adam Vieira from Montreal, Quebec, Canada started Station 16 about 7 years ago, a art gallery.
+Adam Vieira from Montreal, Quebec, Canada started Station 16 over 7 years ago, a art gallery.

 - Revenue: $150,000/ month

 - Founders: 3

 Hi, my name is Adam Vieira, and I’m the creative director for Station 16 Gallery, a contemporary art gallery in Montreal heavily influenced by graffiti and street art.

 We showcase original art, sculptures, and works on paper, which changes every month, sometimes every week.
 We also launch a new limited edition silkscreen print every month with international artists.